ionicsolutions/aws-lambda-wasmtime/experiments/bash/README.md

 # Wasm runtime for AWS Lambda using `bash`, `curl`, and `wasmtime`

-This is a basic AWS Lambda Wasm runtime created based on the AWS Lambda [Building a custom runtime tutorial](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-walkthrough.html).
+Basic AWS Lambda Wasm runtime created based on the AWS Lambda [Building a custom runtime tutorial](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-walkthrough.html).
 It uses the example `bootstrap` Bash script that uses `curl` to interact with the